sergejmiroshnichenko/vektor_tms/README.md

 ##   Project Description:

 Service Logs Management Application built with React 19, TypeScript, Redux Toolkit and MUI.
-The app allows users to create, manage and save service logs with full draft support and autosave function.
+The application allows users to create, manage and save service logs with full draft support and autosave function.

 Event Calendar app consists of two parts for easy event management and navigation: